Search

 Education and the Sustainable Development Goals (SDGs)

-Additionally, SDG 17 emphasizes global partnerships, enabling India to collaborate with other countries and adopt educational best practices while sharing its advancements.
+Additionally, SDG 17 emphasises global partnerships, enabling India to collaborate with other countries and adopt educational best practices while sharing its advancements.
 India’s commitment to these SDGs is reflected in its emphasis on inclusivity and quality improvements in NEP.
 Initiatives like foreign faculty exchange and encouraging research partnerships can further strengthen India’s education system in line with these goals.

 Scholarships and Financial Support

-Limited awareness, complex application process, and the need for additional financial aid might be some of the reasons for the low uptake of scholarships.
+Limited awareness, complex application process and the need for additional financial aid might be some of the reasons for the low uptake of scholarships.
 Additionally, visa processes and administrative hurdles create barriers for international students considering India as their educational destination.

 Language and Cultural Barriers